-Auto dealership: A dealer usually offers multiple choices when it comes to purchasing a service contract, particularly with a new vehicle – you may even receive a contract as an incentive, free of charge.
-The main advantage to buying your contract at the dealer is being able to bundle the price of the service contract into the price of the car, and thus, your car payment however, remember to ask as to the cost, as dealers can elect to charge different prices.
-Tip: Call three auto dealerships and get the contract price on the exact same vehicle so you know what is a good price.
+Auto dealership: A dealer usually offers multiple choices when it comes to purchasing a service contract, particularly with a new vehicle.
+You may even receive a contract as an incentive, free of charge.
+The main advantage to buying your contract at the dealer is being able to bundle the price of the service contract into the price of the car, and thus, your car payment.
+It's okay to negotiate the cost but remember the dealership employs members of our community and needs to make profit to keep the lights on.

-Private sale: If buying a used vehicle, you have the option of buying an after-factory warranty.
+Private sale: If you're buying a used vehicle, you have the option of buying an after-factory warranty.
 You can even purchase a contract extension of already existing warranty agreements.

-Understanding the value of the car that you seek is a mixture of Kelley Blue Book, your area's economic climate, the vehicle's history, and you.
-Can you walk away from it if the price isn't right?
+Understanding the value of the car you seek is a mix of Kelley Blue Book or NADA, your area's economic climate, the vehicle's history and you.
+You can walk away if the price isn't right.

-Auto dealership: A dealer has overhead that it has to pay.
-You'll often find yourself negotiating price within a limited, pre-agreed figure.
-However, with a dealer you also may be able to negotiate upgraded features, add-ons, service contracts, unlimited car washes or free maintenance.
+Auto dealership: A dealer has overhead it has to pay.
+But, with a dealer you may be able to negotiate upgraded features like, add-ons, service contracts, unlimited car washes or free maintenance.

 Private sale: The only individual benefitting from the used-car sale is usually just the seller.
 This may net you more or less wiggle room.
 Either way, you know that you are speaking to the “boss” – they have the final say when it comes to the sale price.